2024–25 Croatian Football League

-The 2024–25 Croatian Football League (officially SuperSport Hrvatska nogometna liga for sponsorship reasons) is the 34th season of the Croatian top division football, the national championship for men's association football teams in Croatia, since its establishment in 1992.
+The 2024–25 Croatian Football League (officially SuperSport Hrvatska nogometna liga for sponsorship reasons) was the 34th season of the Croatian top division football, the national championship for men's association football teams in Croatia, since its establishment in 1992.
 The season began on 2 August 2024.

-The league is being contested by ten teams.
+The league was contested by ten teams.

 Teams

 The following teams will compete in the 2024–25 HNL.

 Changes

 Šibenik (promoted after a one-year absence) was promoted from the 2023–24 Prva NL.
 Rudeš (relegated after one season in the top flight) was relegated to 2024–25 Prva NL.